akanksha260991/Documentation-Jekyll/Alternatives to ADB commands.md

 If you want to take a screenshot, store it locally on the device, and retrieve it using pull command, you can use [Appium's screenshot functionality](https://appium.io/docs/en/commands/session/screenshot/) to get the screenshot in base64 or PNG format that you can write to a file locally on your machine.

 You can also use BrowserStack's Screenshots functionality to generate screenshots.
-Just pass the browserstack.debug capability in your tests' desired capabilities, and BrowserStack will automatically generate screenshots at various steps in your test so that you can consume them / debug using them later.
+Just pass the `browserstack.debug` capability in your test scripts, and BrowserStack will automatically generate screenshots at various steps in your test.

 You can also use Appium's pull file functionality, but you can only pull files from the /data/tmp folder.
-You can also push files to the same location using Appium's push functionality.
+You can also [push files](https://appium.io/docs/en/commands/device/files/push-file/) to the same location using Appium's push functionality.